Kerosene Creek is a natural hot spring near the city of Rotorua in New Zealand. This naturally heated stream is the perfect place for a relaxing swim.

-New Zealand is famous for its geothermal activity and there are hot springs in both the North and South Island.
-Some of the popular hot springs in New Zealand include the famous Queenstown Onsen Hot Pools and the Hell’s Gate Mud Pools.
-Most of these come with a catch though – they’re not always a natural experience and there’s often a hefty price tag attached.
+New Zealand is famous for its geothermal activity, and there are hot springs on both the North and South Island.
+Some popular hot springs in New Zealand include the famous Queenstown Onsen Hot Pools and the Hell’s Gate Mud Pools.
+Most of these come with a catch, though – they’re not always a natural experience, and there’s often a hefty price tag attached.

 With its warm mineral waters and beautiful cascades, swimming in Kerosene Creek is one of the best things to do in Rotorua.
-Despite getting more and more popular, it’s still a bit of a hidden gem and is a fantastic place to experience the volcanic wonders of Rotorua.
+Despite becoming increasingly popular, it’s still a bit of a hidden gem and a fantastic place to experience the volcanic wonders of Rotorua.

 Here’s everything you need to know about swimming in Kerosene Creek, Rotorua’s natural hot spring.